I am a Marriage and Family Therapist

 I have received training and practical application with many evidence-based therapy models, including Emotion-Focused Therapy, Gottman Method Couples Therapy, Solution-Focused Therapy, Narrative Therapy, Cognitive-Behavioral Therapy, Structural Family Therapy, and Bowenian-Transgenerational Therapy among others.

 My clinical style is supportive, warm, approachable, humorous, directive, appropriately challenging, and empowering.
-I have been happily married to one woman, through all the ups and downs, since 2004 with two children, a cat, a dog, and a few fish.
+I have been married, through all the ups and downs, I have two children, a cat, a dog, and a few fish.
 I don’t have many hobbies, but I love nature, travelling and learning – I’ll never stop learning and growing!

 I provide support and practical feedback to help individuals and couples effectively address personal and relationship challenges.
 I integrate cutting edge techniques built to improve your relationship and take it to places you doubted were possible.
 With compassion and understanding, I work with each individual, couple, and family to help them build on their strengths and attain the personal growth they are committed to accomplishing.